-I’ll confess it took me a couple times listening to the soundtrack before I warmed to it unlike my immediate love for Jane Eyre but these are two very different musicals.
-While Gordon’s Tony nominated score for Jane Eyre is lush, luxurious and memorable, Emma suffers from a case of lacking hum-able and memorable songs.
+I’ll confess it took me a couple of times listening to the soundtrack before I warmed to it unlike my immediate love for Jane Eyre but these are two very different musicals.
+While Gordon’s Tony-nominated score for Jane Eyre is lush, luxurious, and memorable, Emma suffers from a case of lacking hum-able and memorable songs.
 Even Paul Gordon’s Pride and Prejudice can sing circles around his Emma.
 The primary focus seems to be on humor and there is no denying the witty lyrics peppered throughout the album.

 And Paul Gordon’s trademark lush melodies are still there but the all too brief musical numbers just begin to tickle your senses when the songs come to an abrupt ending.
 And while I appreciate the use of spoken dialogue on a soundtrack to help the audience better grasp what’s happening, I found it to be somewhat distracting from the music especially given the short lengths of the songs.
 If only Gordon had chosen to use more sung verses versus spoken dialogue during the songs.

 Unfortunately, that was a common problem I had with the music.
 I was left wanting so much more!
 But I will say that his choice to place the action in the 1960s is useful in that it better matches the modern musical choices he has made including an odd lyric choice about vomiting.

-“Home”, “Emma” and “The Epiphany” with honourable mentions going to “So This Is How Love Feels” and “Should We Ever Meet”.
+“Home”, “Emma” and “The Epiphany” with honorable mentions going to “So This Is How Love Feels” and “Should We Ever Meet”.